AmroYasser/Stocks/README.md

 ## Building

-Use Docker commands as following to build the environment
+Use Docker commands as following to build the image and run the container

 ```bash
 docker build -t stocks .